Stuartlab-UCSC/hexmap-view/docs/devSource/viewerInstallBundle.rst

 View Server Install: production
 ===============================

-This assumes you already have an unbundled development installation.
+This assumes you already have a development installation.

-Get an SSL certificate if you plan to use https.
+We start with the *target* machine.

 Environment Variables
 ---------------------

-Set the environment variables as:
+Set the environment variables on the production machine as:

 HEXMAP: the 'hexagram' directory from your clone of the repository

 HEX_VIEWER_CONFIG: the full path of your server configuration, similar to examples in $HEXMAP/config

 Install node